blackflux/node-tdd/README.md

 Type: `number`<br>
 Default: -

-Set timestamp to freeze time to.
+Set unix timestamp to freeze time to.
 Will modify the result of e.g. `new Date()`.

 #### recordConsole